History of Pete Buttigieg in Timeline

 In August 2024, Buttigieg was inducted by the LGBTQ Victory Fund into the LGBTQ+ Political Hall of Fame.

-On October 30, 2024, Buttigieg announced the effective date of a rule requiring airlines to automatically provide refunds to passengers for canceled flights or unprovided paid services.
+On October 30, 2024, Secretary Buttigieg announced that a rule had taken effect, requiring airlines to automatically provide refunds to passengers when flights are canceled and passengers do not accept an alternative flight, or if paid services are not provided.

-In January 2025, news reports indicated that Buttigieg was considering a run for U.S. Senate in Michigan following the announced retirement of Senator Gary Peters.
+In January 2025, news reports indicated that Pete Buttigieg was considering a run for U.S. Senate in Michigan, following the announced retirement of Senator Gary Peters.

-In March 2025, Buttigieg opted not to run for the U.S. Senate in Michigan in 2026 and was instead reportedly considering a run for president in 2028.
+In March 2025, Pete Buttigieg opted not to run for the U.S. Senate in Michigan in 2026, with sources indicating he was considering a run for president in 2028 instead.

-April 2025: Fellow at University of Chicago Institute of Politics
+April 2025: Fellow at the University of Chicago Institute of Politics

-From February to April 2025, Buttigieg served as a fellow at the University of Chicago Institute of Politics, delivering a weekly seminar on campus.
+From February to April 2025, Pete Buttigieg served as a fellow at the University of Chicago Institute of Politics, delivering a seminar on campus every week.

-In August 2018, Pete Buttigieg made it a goal to have the city complete the South Shore Line station relocation project by 2025.
+Pete Buttigieg set a goal to have the city complete the relocation of the South Shore Line station to downtown South Bend by 2025.

 2025: Paris Agreement Emission Reduction Goal

-In November 2019, the city's Common Council voted 7–0 to approve the Carbon Neutral 2050 plan, setting the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025, and aiming for a further reductions of 45 percent by 2035.
+The Carbon Neutral 2050 plan, approved in November 2019, set the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025, and aiming for a further reductions of 45 percent by 2035, with the ultimate goal of Carbon Neutral by 2050.